davidv2002/cs10_q1_websites_sandbox/README.md

 # cs10_q1_websites_sandbox

-my name is david verbeek and i am a student at gueen elizabeth 2 high school i am a canadian and my ethnicity british i only speak english i was born in edmonton we do not have realy have any Cultural Customs or Celebrations. i love to work on computers i am an experanced appalachian mountain step dancer i enjoy a bit of photogrify as well as biking i have experance babysitting medicly fragialy childran to help my grandmother who is a foster parent. i am a red belt in tykondo and go to the gym often. i was home schooled up to grade 10.
+my name is David Verbeek and I am a student at queen Elizabeth 2 high school I am a Canadian and my ethnicity British
+I only speak English
+I was born in Edmonton
+we do not have really have any Cultural Customs or Celebrations.
+I love to work on computers
+I am an experienced Appalachian mountain step dancer
+I enjoy a bit of photography as well as biking
+I have experience babysitting medically fragilely children to help my grandmother who is a foster parent.
+I am a red belt in tykondo and go to the gym often.
+I was home schooled up to grade 10.